SimonRPSM/SimonRPSM.github.io/_posts/2018-08-24-SCCForNonSC.md

 ---

 ## Calling your documents Report_v3_final_forrealthistime.doc
-I often start a report with the best intentions.
+I often start a report or paper with the best intentions.
 I intend to ensure that I keep one file updated, but that there are backups.
 Every once in a while I will come up with a different idea.
 Maybe it would be best if I remove one section, but I like the content in it.
 It's ok, I tell myself, I will remove that part and save it as another file.
 Then I will think about it for a bit and get rid of one of the versions.

 So I end up with Report.doc and Report_Abridged.doc.
 While my cloud backup tools can take care of reverting a version or two, I do not know when the last snapshot was taken, hence why I opted to just change the file name until I figure out which one is better.
 After creating the second file I forget about the first until maybe a few years later when I am cleaning up that computer.